adaptiverisk/arlog/_posts/2016-06-11-daily-opts.md

 Before investigating the approximation described in the Introduction we need to specify how $$\bar{\sigma}_i$$ are computed.
-Forward price dynamics  exhibit a term structure of volatility - the farther we are from the delivery period, the lower the volatility ("Samuelson effect").
+Forward price dynamics exhibits a term structure of volatility - the farther we are from the delivery period, the lower the volatility ("Samuelson effect").
 Therefore the volatility of daily prices should be the highest within the delivery month.